awsdocs/amazon-aurora-user-guide/doc_source/DBActivityStreams.Overview.md

 ## Requirements for database activity streams<a name="DBActivityStreams.Overview.requirements"></a>

-In Aurora, database activity streams have the following requirements and limitations\.
+In Aurora, database activity streams have the following requirements and limitations:
 + Amazon Kinesis is required for database activity streams\.
 + AWS Key Management Service \(AWS KMS\) is required for database activity streams because they are always encrypted\.
 + Applying additional encryption to your Amazon Kinesis data stream is incompatible with database activity streams, which are already encrypted with your AWS KMS key\.